brajeshwar/brajeshwar.github.io/_posts/2012/2012-06-22-simple-easy-way-to-overcome-twitter-addiction.md

----
-layout: post
-title: A Simple and Easy way to overcome your Twitter Addiction
+# A Simple and Easy way to overcome your Twitter Addiction
 date: 2012-06-22 09:57:01.000000000 +05:30
 type: post
 parent_id: '0'